seed-rs/seed-rs.org/crate/guides/about.md

 with JS frameworks.
 You may appreciate Rust's compile-time error-checking, and built-in testing.

-You may choose this approach over Elm if you're already comfortable with Rust, or don't want to code business logic in a purely-functional langauge.
+You may choose this approach over Elm if you're already comfortable with Rust, or don't want to code business logic in a purely-functional language.

 Compared with React, you may appreciate the consistency of how to write apps:
 There's no distinction between logic and display code; no restrictions on comments;